If you’ve taken my free Acne Solutions Email Course, you know I am a huge fan of drinking infused mint water or spearmint tea for acne.

 If your skin doesn’t improve or start clearing up in 2-4 weeks, then stop the mint tea/water.
 You’ve given it a good amount of time to know it’s not the right remedy for you.

 If your skin does start clearing up, then continue drinking the mint tea/water until all blemishes and acne are clearing up.
-Once everything is fading and healing, you can stop the mint water.
+Once everything is fading and healing, you can stop the mint water or tea.